opsfolio/resource-surveillance/README.md

-The output of the first one is a good way to help ChatGPT or other LLM to understand the `surveilr` service SQL schema (`device`, `uniform_resource`, `fs-walk`, etc) and ask it questions to generate SQL for you.
-The second one is a good way to help ChatGPT or other LLM to understand the `surveilr` notebooks schema and ask it questions to generate SQL specifically for the _notebooks_ capability.
+The output of the first one is a good way to help ChatGPT or other LLM to understand the `surveilr` service SQL schema (`device`, `uniform_resource`, `ingest`, etc) and ask it questions to generate SQL for you.
+The second one is a good way to help ChatGPT or other LLM to understand the `surveilr` notebooks schema and ask it questions to generate SQL specifically for the _code notebooks_ capability.